grassmunk/Chicago95/INSTALL.md

     sudo mv /etc/fonts/conf.d/70-no-bitmaps.conf /etc/fonts/conf.d/70-no-bitmaps.conf.bak

 If you see "No such file or directory," then bitmap fonts were already enabled on your system.
-Note: on some systems the file may have a different name such as "0-no-bitmaps-except-emoji.conf".
+Note: On some systems the file may have a different name such as "70-no-bitmaps-except-emoji.conf".
 In this case use the following command to enable bitmap fonts:

     sudo mv /etc/fonts/conf.d/70-no-bitmaps-except-emoji.conf /etc/fonts/conf.d/70-no-bitmaps-except-emoji.conf.bak